faustbrian/toggl/docs/dependencies.md

----
-title: Dependencies
-description: Learn how to create feature dependencies in Toggl, ensuring that advanced features are only active when their prerequisite features are met.
----

 Feature dependencies allow you to create relationships between features, ensuring that advanced features are only active when their prerequisites are met.